ec-builds/enterprise-homelab/projects/docker-self-hosted-services/architecture.md

     │   ├── Homepage      (planned)
     │   └── Vaultwarden   (planned)
     │
-    └── monitor-lab (Debian VM)
+    ├── monitor-lab (Debian VM)
-        │  (monitoring and observability)
+    │   │  (monitoring and observability)
-        ├── Uptime Kuma
+    │   ├── Uptime Kuma
-        ├── Prometheus    (planned)
+    │   ├── Prometheus    (planned)
-        ├── Grafana       (planned)
+    │   ├── Grafana       (planned)
-        └── Loki          (planned)
+    │   └── Loki          (planned)
+    │
+    └── media-lab (Debian VM)
+        │  (dedicated media services)
+        └── Jellyfin      (planned migration)
 ```

 > [!NOTE]
-> This reflects the **target** Docker and monitoring architecture while also showing the current location of the media service.
+> This reflects the **target** Docker, monitoring, and media architecture while also showing the current media-service location.
 Jellyfin currently runs on a separate physical Debian-based media host.
-A future migration will move Jellyfin into the Proxmox environment, either as a container on `docker-lab` or on a dedicated media services VM.
+The target design migrates Jellyfin to a dedicated `media-lab` VM within the Proxmox environment so the media service remains operationally isolated from the general lab environment.
 The network path (firewall, managed switch, VLANs) is also in progress; see the repository roadmap for current build status.

 ## Core Components